 DataStax Enterprise provides a SQL-like language called CQL that is similar to the DDL, DML, and SELECT syntax in SQL.
 CQL lessens the learning curve for those coming from RDBMS systems.
 You can use familiar syntax for all object creation and data access operations.
 You can use the Cassandra Query Language (CQL) utility to confirm the success of the Sqoop import.
 Alternatively, you can use the Cassandra Command Line Interface (CLI) to perform the same type of queries.

-To check the data in the example of importing data into a column family, you can use CQL.
-For example, to check the number of rows imported into the column family:
+To check the data in the example of importing data into a table, you can use CQL.
+For example, to check the number of rows imported into the table:

 The number of records appears.

 SELECT * FROM npa_nxx_cf where key IN (626794,212524,512538);

 Records appear for Pasadena, New York, and Austin.

 KEY | city | lat | linetype | lon | npa | nxx | state -------+----------+-------+----------+--------+-----+-----+------- 626794 | Pasadena | 34.17 | L | 118.13 | 626 | 794 | CA 212524 | New York | 40.71 | L | 074.01 | 212 | 524 | NY 512538 | Austin | 30.27 | L | 097.74 | 512 | 538 | TX

 Use this command to view the results in the Cassandra File System:

 Depending on the number of DataStax Enterprise analytics nodes and task tracker configuration, the output shows a number of files in the directory, part-m-0000n, where 'n' ranges from 0 to the number of tasks that were executed as part of the Hadoop job.

 The contents of these files can be viewed using this command: